Introduction to New Berlin, Wisconsin

 New Berlin History

 The city was named after New Berlin, New York.
 It was officially incorporated as a city in 1959.
-New Berlin is Waukesha County’s third largest community.
+New Berlin is one of Waukesha County’s larger communities.
 Many residents from neighboring Milwaukee settled in the city of New Berlin.

 New Berlin and nearby Attractions